codebar/tutorials/sql/lesson1/tutorial.md

 ### Query data - default ordering

-To query data, we use the select keyword in this format:
+To query data, we use the **select** and **from** keywords in this format:

 ```
 select * from table_name;
 ```

-> HINT: Jargon - we often refer to a statement that contains "select" as a "db query", or just a "query".
+> Jargon - we often refer to a statement that contains "select" as a "db query", or just a "query".

-When we search for data, the db does not make a guess about where to look.
-We have to tell the db the tables to search in.
-We replace "table_name" in "from table_name" by a specific table name.
+When we search for data, the db does not make guesses about where to look.
+We have to tell the db exactly which tables to search.
+We replace "table\_name" by a specific table name.

  The * tells the db to return info on all fields.

+> Jargon: the "*" is known as the "wildcard" operator.
+Roughly speaking, to SQL it means "everything".

  Let's understand this better by building some simple queries.

 #### View all data in a table

-let's see all the people who've visited our store.
+Let's see all the people who've visited our store:

 ```
 select * from customers;
 ```

 This command is powerful, and shows us a lot of data.
-Perhaps a bit too much to make sense of?
+Perhaps a bit too much to make sense of it all?
 We can fix that easily.

-### Organise the data so it makes more sense
+### Organise the data to make it clear

 #### View specific fields only

 SQL is very powerful at providing us with a lot of data for a simple query, but sometimes it's hard to see the wood for the trees.

-We can cut down the amount of data by specifying the column names of the data that interests us.
+We can cut down the amount of data by specifying the field names of the data that interests us.
 Try that out now.

 ```
 select firstName, lastName, email, city from customers;